Mateusz-Grzelinski/nengo-3d/README.md

 ## Issues

-- [ ] do not store pointer directly to blender object, refer to them by name, it breaks undo system (almost done, todo `axes.root`)
+- [x] ~~do not store pointer directly to blender object, refer to them by name~~
 - [x] ~~performance in UI panels is not great.
 Advanced caching is needed or conversion to dedicated operators.
 Close addon panels that you do not use to improve performance~~
 - [x] ~~re-test save model state and restoring connection~~
 - [ ] lines example is not working
-- [ ] Undo system crashes blender when using custom operators
+- [ ] Undo system sometimes crashes blender when using custom operators (partially fixed)
+- [ ] when saved blend is loaded, and the model is changed, the number of lines might not be the same.
+Refresh the number of lines in chart?
+- [ ] when `Sampple every` is greater than 1 `Play` functionality breaks a bit
+- [ ] rendering animation sometimes while changing mesh crashes Blender (known bug)

 ## What can be done better/differently?

 - allow for scrubbing data and stepping simulation even if reset is required
 - in color panel enum: gather attributes to static collection, so that bpy.rna does not spam with warnings and unknown type errors when not connected.
 This will fix issue when color enum changes unexpectedly when expanding network
 - communication with server - use either full rest API (for clarity) or binary format (for speed)
 - create broadcast server, so that Blender can be kept open and only receive model changes
 - interaction from Blender to model? (interactive input by slider, adding new node, ...)